fkie-cad/FACT_core/docker/README.md

 `PATH_ON_DOCKER_HOST`.
 Currently `PATH_ON_DOCKER_HOST` is always a subdirectory of `temp_dir_path` but created dynamically (similar to `mktemp`).
-This means that we can't know in advance what directorys on the host will be needed in the container.
+This means that we can't know in advance what directories on the host will be needed in the container.
 To work around this we simply mount `temp_dir_path` in the container.